Observation of localization reversal and harmonic generation in nonlinear non-Hermitian skin effect

-Figure~\ref{fig1}(b) shows the calculated $\bar x_c$ as functions of the coupling angle $\theta$ and the total intensity $I=\sum_{i} I_{i}$.
+Figure~\ref{fig1}b shows the calculated $\bar x_c$ as functions of the coupling angle $\theta$ and the total intensity {$I=\sum_{n} |\psi_n|^2$}.
 The topological phase transition points of the NHSE are captured by $\bar x_c=0$, separating modes localized at opposite ends.
-Meanwhile, the transition can also be judged from the closing of the point gap under PBC, as denoted by the white dashed lines, which coincide well with the $\bar x_c=0$ boundaries of the OBC modes.
+Meanwhile, the transition can also be judged from the closing of the point-gap under PBC, as denoted by the black dashed lines, which coincide well with the $\bar x_c=0$ boundaries of the OBC modes.
 Notably, the intensity-driven reversal of the NHSE occurs near $\theta=\pm\pi$, where the interference between reciprocal and nonreciprocal couplings is significant.
 Whereas at $\theta=0$, $\kappa_1$ and $\tilde \kappa_2$ have the same sign regardless of the mode intensity, resulting in an absence of topological phase transition.
-In Fig.~\ref{fig1}(c), we plot the distribution of $\bar x_c$ in the $I-t_0$ plane for a fixed $\theta=-0.9\pi$, where a reversal of the NHSE is also found.
-A threshold, given by $\sqrt{(t_0 \cos\theta+\kappa_1)^2+(t_0 \sin\theta)^2}>\kappa_1$, is required, such that rightward couplings are dominant at zero intensity.
-In addition, the high-intensity coupling needs to satisfy $\sqrt{(t_{\infty} \cos\theta+\kappa_1)^2+(t_{\infty} \sin\theta)^2}<\kappa_1$ to make the reversal happen.
+In Fig.~\ref{fig1}c, we plot the distribution of $\bar x_c$ in the $I-t_0$ plane for a fixed $\theta=-0.9\pi$, where a reversal of the NHSE is also found. {A threshold, given by $|\kappa_{1}+\tilde \kappa _{2, n}(I_n\rightarrow 0)|>\kappa_1$, is required, such that rightward couplings are dominant at zero intensity.
+In addition, the high-intensity coupling needs to satisfy $|\kappa_{1}+\tilde \kappa _{2, n}(I_n\rightarrow \infty)|<\kappa_1$ to make the reversal happen.}

-To see in detail the reversal process, we pick up three points in the phase diagrams (see the markers in Fig.~\ref{fig1}(b)-(c)) and plot the corresponding PCB and OBC eigenvalues and the OBC eigenmodes.
-As shown in Fig.~\ref{fig1}(d)-(i), the modes are localized at opposite ends before and after the phase transition.
-Furthermore, the eigenvalues under OBC fall inside the loops of the PBC spectra, consistent with the feature of the NHSE.
+To see in detail the reversal process, we pick up three points in the phase diagrams (see the markers in Fig.~\ref{fig1}b,c) and plot the corresponding PBC and OBC eigenvalues and the OBC eigenmodes.
+As shown in Fig.~\ref{fig1}d-i, the modes are localized at opposite ends before and after the phase transition. {A complementary winding-number characterization of the PBC Hamiltonian is provided in Supplementary Note 1.} Furthermore, the eigenvalues under OBC fall inside the loops of the PBC spectra, consistent with the feature of the NHSE.
 All these numerical results suggest a point-gap topological phase transition induced by nonlinearity.